odimitriou/Cracs/README.md

 # Facebook Auto-Poster

 ## Description

-Facebook Auto-Poster is a simple Python application designed to run on a Raspberry Pi.
-It automates posting on Facebook using the Facebook Graph API.
+Facebook Auto-Poster is a simple Python application that automates posting on Facebook using the Facebook Graph API.
 This application allows you to schedule and make posts on your Facebook account without manual intervention.

 ## Features